Cell Therapy (Ex-vivo Gene Therapy)

 LentiTherapy™ is effective independent of cell type.
 The steps of this system influence each other synergistically, as demonstrated in the figure above.
 The treatment is effective at different MOIs and ideal for treating otherwise hard to transduce,therapeutically relevant cell types.

 The LentiBOOST™transduction enhancer has been reported by collaborators from the academic sciences at the NYU Langone Medical Center to increase T-cell transduction significantly.

 SIRION Biotech is searching for collaboration partners to help actively develop the application of the LentiTherapy™ Systemin pre-clinical and early clinical stages.

 Höfig et al.,Poloxamer synperonic F108improves cellular transduction with lentiviral vectors.
 J. Gene Med.
 14:549-60 (2012)

 Höfig et al.,Systematic improvement oflentivirus transduction protocols by antibodyfragments fused to VSV-G as envelope glycoprotein.
 J. Biomaterials(2014)

-Contact us – discover how SIRION can excel to your therapeutic R&D.
+Contact us – Discover how SIRION can help you reach your gene therapy goals.